 - Fixing any bugs that slipped past the QA team;

 - Improving the user experience based on user feedback.

 In terms of the costs, it’s a good rule of thumb to estimate that maintenance will cost around 20% of your initial budget per year.
 Hope you understand how much does it cost to develop an app even better.

 According to GoodFirms’ recent survey, you can expect to spend anywhere between $25,000 and $137,000 on Android and iOS development services (at the global hourly rate average of $65).
+This can be considered the most generalized answer if you are wondering how much does it cost to make an app.
 This just proves, once more, that there’s no easy answer to the question in the title of the article.
 The reality is, it depends.